Sprained Ankle – Runner’s Guide to Diagnosis, Treatment & Prevention

 Circa 70-85% of ankle sprains are inversion sprains.

-The external side of the foot is affected in an inverted ankle sprain.
+The external side of the foot is affected by an inverted ankle sprain.
 This is the most common type of ankle sprain and affects the ligaments from the lateral outer part of the foot.
 Usually, the anterior talofibular ligament and calcaneofibular ligaments are affected by an inversion injury.

 - Eversion (medial) ankle sprain